Quansight-Labs/quansight-labs-site/posts/2020/03/pytorch-tensoriterator-internals.md

 the order of execution (since it does not matter anyway).

-For something like a cumulative sum operation, where you want be able to choose the dimension to reduce but iterate over multiple non-reduced dimesions (possibly in parallel), you must first restride the tensors, and then use these tensors for creating a `TensorIterator`.
+For something like a cumulative sum operation, where you want be able to choose the dimension to reduce but iterate over multiple non-reduced dimensions (possibly in parallel), you must first re-stride the tensors, and then use these tensors for creating a `TensorIterator`.
 In order to understand how this bit works, lets go over the code for the [kernel](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/cpu/ReduceOpsKernel.cpp#L21) that executes the [cumsum](https://github.com/pytorch/pytorch/blob/master/aten/src/ATen/native/cpu/ReduceOpsKernel.cpp#L71) function.